AMALKRISHNAN7/VirusCheck/README.md

 # VirusCheck

-VirusCheck is a Django-based web application similar to VirusTotal.
+VirusCheck is a Django-based web application similar to VirusTotal .
 It allows users to scan URLs, file hashes, files, and IP addresses to determine if they are malicious.
 The application generates reports , stores scan results, and provides a verdict on scanned items.

 ## Features
 - Scan URLs, file hashes, files, and IP addresses